RKNF404/chromium-harden/README.md

 Last updated for: `131`

-Hardening files for (theoretically) any Chromium browser.
+Hardening guide for (theoretically) any Chromium browser.

 ## Quick Links